omx/omx-company-upload-guidelines/README.md

 # Overview

-If you are a suitably permissioned company user on ESG Assessment Platform (EAP), you can upload a list of companies to the marketplace which will appear as "pinned" organizations on your Companies page.
+If you are a suitably permissioned company user on OMX, you can upload a list of companies to the marketplace which will appear as "pinned" organizations on your Companies page.
 This specification explains the requirements for creating an uploadable CSV of companies, which may change over time.

-Once a file has been validated, it will be uploaded in real-time into EAP and analyzed to ascertain if each company is:
+Once a file has been validated, it will be uploaded in real-time into OMX and analyzed to ascertain if each company is:

-* A reasonably definitive match with an existing organization in EAP, in which case that organization will be automatically pinned, although you will have an opportunity to override that match.
+* A reasonably definitive match with an existing organization in OMX, in which case that organization will be automatically pinned, although you will have an opportunity to override that match.
-* A possible match with an existing organization in EAP, in which case you will have an opportunity to confirm whether the match is or is not correct
+* A possible match with an existing organization in OMX, in which case you will have an opportunity to confirm whether the match is or is not correct
-* Not a match with any organization in EAP, in which case the organization will be added on your behalf and then automatically pinned
+* Not a match with any organization in OMX, in which case the organization will be added on your behalf and then automatically pinned

 # Important

 Although not all available columns are mandatory, it is <b>strongly recommended</b> that the company data you upload contain as many attributes as possible.
-Uploading a minimum of attributes will decrease the number of automatic matches against existing organizations in the EAP database, which will decrease the quality of your experience in EAP.
+Uploading a minimum of attributes will decrease the number of automatic matches against existing organizations in the OMX database, which will decrease the quality of your experience in OMX.

-Please take the time to create a robust, attribute-rich dataset before uploading to EAP.
+Please take the time to create a robust, attribute-rich dataset before uploading to OMX.

 # File Requirements